 I can easily look back and see how much my heart has changed and how much more I have been walking in freedom over the last few years.
 God has been so faithful in continuing to heal my heart as I yield everything over to Him.

 Layer upon layer of junk in my heart has been exposed and then disposed of.
-It is so important to become aware of the lies that you are believing if you are stuck in bondage to something.
+It is so important to become aware of what you are believing if you are stuck in bondage to something.
 If we keep trusting in, believing or acting out in certain ways that are sinful, we are believing some sort of lie that is contrary to the Word of God; otherwise, we wouldn’t be so compelled to do it in the first place.
-When we repeatedly replace these lies with God’s Truth, we will be able to slowly become the people God created us to be.
+When we repeatedly replace these lies with God’s Truth, we will be able to slowly embrace the people God created us to be.

-Along the way, I have also been delivered of so much fear, anxiety, and shame.
 This is not an overnight process, and I’m aware of that now.
-I know that God has called me to minister to other women who deal with unwanted same sex attractions, pornography addiction, and shame.
+I know that God has called me to minister to other women who deal with unwanted same-sex attractions, pornography addiction, and shame.
 That makes this process all worthwhile.